Zac Goldsmith: Family and personal life

 Goldsmith has been described as having a "soft voice and unhurried manner".
 Referring to Goldsmith's actions in the 2016 Mayoral campaign, journalist Dave Hill described Goldsmith as "the courtly patrician who [would have] hired a heavy mob to do his fighting for him".

 After his father's death in 1997, Goldsmith is believed to have inherited between £200 million and £300 million out of the reported £1.2 billion estate.
 In a 2009 article in The Guardian, some tax experts speculated his income could amount to £5 million per year from the trust left to him alone.
 He was the second richest member in the 2010–2015 Parliament after Richard Benyon.
-He enjoys gambling; in 2004 he won £53,000 in a televised card game and he has had a financial stake in the Mayfair-based bookmakers Fitzdares.
+Goldsmith enjoys gambling; in 2004 he won £53,000 in a televised card game and he has had a financial stake in the Mayfair-based bookmakers Fitzdares.
 A backgammon and poker player, he also pursues other sporting interests including cricket.

 Goldsmith was married for ten years to Sheherazade Bentley with whom he has three children: two daughters, Uma Romaine and Thyra, and one son, James.
-The couple married on 5 June 1999 at St Simon Zelotes Church in London.
-The Goldsmith couple separated in April 2009, and received a decree nisi on 10 May 2010.
+The couple married on 5 June 1999 at St Simon Zelotes Church in London and separated in April 2009, receiving a decree nisi on 10 May 2010.
 Sheherazade and Goldsmith were featured in Vanity Fairs 67th Annual International Best-Dressed List among "Best-Dressed Couples".
 Goldsmith said in 2000 that he wore Savile Row suits which had belonged to his late father.
 His divorce from Bentley was much covered in the gossip columns.

 In 2013 at London Wetland Centre in his constituency, Goldsmith married banking heiress Alice Miranda Rothschild, the daughter of the late Amschel Rothschild and his wife, Anita Patience Guinness, of the Guinness Brewery family.
 They have a daughter, Dolly, born in July 2013.
 Their second child, a son named Max, was born in January 2016.
 On 25 April 2017, Alice gave birth to a daughter named Edie.
 Alice's sister, Kate Rothschild, and his brother, Ben Goldsmith, had been married until 2013.
 In March 2023, Zac and Alice announced they had separated.
+They divorced that same year.

 On 6 September 2025, he married Hum Fleming, great-niece of Ian Fleming, in the Cotswolds.

 Goldsmith was banned from driving for a year after he was caught speeding seven times in 2023.
 He was also fined £5,500 and ordered to pay a surcharge of £2,000 and costs of £700.
 In sentencing, District Judge Daniel Sternberg warned that drivers who speed "emit more harmful emissions" even in hybrid and electric cars, a reference to Goldsmith's interest in environmental matters.

 He and his family live in Barnes.